Evan450/SCP-SuperComputer-Project-/README.md

-SuperComputer Project Manual
+SuperComputer Project Manual (v4.8a)

 Introduction

-The SuperComputer Project (SCP) is designed for distributed task management within a cluster of nodes.
-It enables remote commands, node self-checks, and safe arithmetic evaluations, while providing both graphical (GUI) and text-based (CUI) interfaces.
+The SuperComputer Project (SCP) is a distributed task management system designed for clusters of nodes.
+SCP enables remote commands, node self-checks, and secure arithmetic evaluations while offering both a graphical (GUI) and a text-based (CUI) interface.

+What`s New (v4.8a):

+Security Enhancements:
+TLS for TCP Communications: All TCP traffic can be encrypted using TLS (if certificate and key files are present in SCP_config).
+HMAC Verification: UDP discovery messages now include an HMAC to ensure authenticity.
+Handshake Refresh: The authentication token is automatically refreshed every 5 minutes via a secure handshake mechanism.
+Rate Limiting: Prevents abuse by limiting the number of connections from a single IP.
+Cleanup: Unused and deprecated features have been removed.
 Architecture & Key Features
 Distributed Task Management:
-Uses UDP broadcasts to discover nodes and TCP for task communication between master and worker nodes.
+SCP uses UDP broadcasts for node discovery and TCP (optionally wrapped with TLS) for task communication between master and worker nodes.

+Security Measures:

+TLS Encryption: Protects TCP communication.
+HMAC for Discovery: Ensures that UDP discovery messages are genuine.
+Handshake Refresh: Periodically updates the shared authentication token.
+Rate Limiting: Mitigates connection abuse and potential DoS attacks.
 Safe Evaluation:
-Contains a safe_eval function that securely evaluates arithmetic expressions using a restricted Python AST.
+SCP includes a safe_eval function that securely evaluates arithmetic expressions using a restricted Python AST.

 User Interfaces:

-CUI (Console UI): Uses the curses library to present a terminal-based interactive prompt.
+CUI (Console UI): Uses the curses library for an interactive terminal-based experience.
-GUI (Graphical UI): Uses tkinter to offer a windowed interface.
+GUI (Graphical UI): Uses tkinter for a windowed command interface.
 Configuration & Logging:
-SCP creates a SCP_config folder for log files (scp.log) and stores external user commands in user_cmds.json.
+SCP creates a SCP_config directory for persistent data such as log files (scp.log) and external commands (user_cmds.json).

 Command-Line Arguments

-When running SCP, you can provide:
+When launching SCP, you can use the following options:

+--gui
---gui: Launches the script in GUI mode.
+Launches SCP in GUI mode.

+--color <color>
---color <color>: Sets the UI text color (e.g., blue, red).
+Sets the UI text color (e.g., blue, red).

+--auth <token>
---auth <token>: Sets a custom authentication token for distributed tasks.
+Sets a custom authentication token for task verification.

+--role <master|worker>
---role <master|worker>: Specifies the node role.
-Defaults to master if not provided.
+Specifies the node role.
+If not provided, the node defaults to master.

+Note: With version 4.8a, secure TLS communication and rate limiting are automatically enabled if the necessary certificate files exist.

 Detailed Command Descriptions
 help
 Usage: help
 Description: Displays a list of available commands and their descriptions.